-The phrase diverse candidates refers to a candidate pool, in employment contexts, that exhibits a wide array of features: in particular, a population which contains a range of races and ethnicities but also other features including variation by gender, sexual orientation, or disability.
+The phrase diverse candidates refers to a candidate pool, in employment contexts, that exhibits a wide array of features: in particular, a population that contains not only a range of races and ethnicities but also other features, including variation by gender, sexual orientation, or disability.
 Diverse candidate emerges as the related term for a candidate from a minority demographic: that is, the marked or non-normative candidate.
-Diverse in this context seems in some uses a polite alternate for non-normative, or ‘drawn from the minority or underrepresented population’.
-We find guides, for example, advising on ‘distinguishing yourself as a diverse candidate’, while the normative or non-marked candidate within a diverse population is not referred to as a diverse candidate.
+Diverse in this context seems in some uses a polite alternate for non-normative, or “drawn from the minority or underrepresented population.”
+We find guides, for example, advising on “distinguishing yourself as a diverse candidate,” while the normative or non-marked candidate within a diverse population is not referred to as a diverse candidate.
 The related noun phrase diverse hire (referring to a newly hired employee who is diverse, representing the minority demographic) is not uncommon in employment discourse and seems to be used similarly to, and in tandem with, diverse candidate.

 Use of diverse learner has (in a manner similar to diverse candidate) also recently become common in pedagogical writing.
-Diverse learner emerges as characterisation of an individual learner who is non-normative or marked in some way, perhaps again in terms of race, ethnicity, gender, age, or sexual orientation, or in terms of learning disabilities.
+Diverse learner emerges to characterize an individual learner who is non-normative or marked in some way, perhaps by race, ethnicity, gender, age, sexual orientation, or learning disabilities.
 The term is usually employed, significantly, alongside calls for empowerment of and support for such a non-normative learner.
-Interestingly, diverse learner might traditionally have implied a different kind of relation to a wider population, referring to an individual who had taken an interesting and potentially enriching variety of educational paths.
-That sense, however, is quite discrete from the more recent diverse learner as a non-normative and typically under-performing member of an educational population.
+Diverse learner might have implied a different kind of relation to a wider population, referring to an individual who had taken an interesting and potentially enriching variety of educational paths.
+That sense, however, is quite discrete from the more recent diverse learner as a non-normative and typically underperforming member of an educational population.

-Diverse, then, features importantly in a cluster of discourses representing the relationship between individuals and populations, and so interconnects with changing notions of communities, collectives, and organisation in society.
+Diverse, then, features importantly in a cluster of discourses representing the relationship between individuals and populations, and so interconnects with changing notions of communities, collectives, and organization in society.
 The challenge presented by the word reflects an underlying tension it mediates between multiple forms of variation, on one hand, and persistent emphasis on standardization, on the other.
-Diversity increasingly denotes variation in characteristics, lives and jobs which is neverthelessoften defined against standard demographic measures of populations—which are then themselves subject to variation between societies, cultures, sub-cultures, and states in an increasingly interacting and potentially convergent globalised world.
+Diversity increasingly denotes variation in characteristics, lives, and jobs, which is nevertheless often defined against standard demographic measures of populations—which are then themselves subject to variation between societies, cultures, subcultures, and states in an increasingly interacting and potentially convergent globalized world.